-Select Activities lists the type of patching options you can apply to your system using HP Patch/iX.

-View Patches displays lists of patches.
-There are several filters defined that allow you to view selected patches.

-Qualify Patches Evaluates the submitted patches for compatibility with your system.

-Create [Tape] creates either a CSLT or a STORE tape of the patches and add-on products, (if applicable) that you are applying to your system.

-Create [Stage] [Tape] creates a staging area for the patches you are applying to your system.
+- Select Activities lists the type of patching options you can apply to your system using HP Patch/iX. - View Patches displays lists of patches.
+There are several filters defined that allow you to view selected patches. - Qualify Patches Evaluates the submitted patches for compatibility with your system. - Create [Tape] creates either a CSLT or a STORE tape of the patches and add-on products, (if applicable) that you are applying to your system. - Create [Stage] [Tape] creates a staging area for the patches you are applying to your system.
 This item is only available if Stage/iX is initialized.

-Exit HP Patch/iX exits you from HP Patch/iX, if you are in mid-process.